strapi/strapi-docs/files/router.md

   }
 ```

-For example to manage your `Post` records with a CRUD, your route should look like that:
+For example to manage your `Post` records with a CRUD, your route should look like this:
 ```js
   {
     "routes": {